-The National Bank for Agriculture and Rural Development (NABARD) will conduct the Phase 1 of NABARD Grade- A (Assistant Manager) exam in February 2020.
+The National Bank for Agriculture and Rural Development (NABARD) conducts NABARD Grade- A (Assistant Manager) exam almost every year.
 Candidates preparing for the same must focus on Agriculture and Rural Development (ARD)section of the paper as ARD is one subject that is tested in both Phases I & II in the NABARD Grade A exam.
 It is important that you prepare comprehensive notes and build a clear concept of the subject.
-For that, today, we are providing you with NABARD lectures notes that features Methods and Importance of Water Conservation.
+For that, today, we are providing you with NABARD lecture notes that feature Methods and Importance of Water Conservation.
 Read on to know all about it.

 What is Water Conservation?